How Much Illegal Sports Betting Happens In New Jersey?

 Delaware offers NFL parlay cards through its lottery.
 Montana spreads NFL and NASCAR fantasy sports betting.

 The Oregon Lottery offered Sports Action starting in 1989.
 It sold NFL parlay cards, and for one year NBA parlays were also accepted.
-Oregon dissolved Sports Action after the 2006 NFL season.
+Oregon stopped Sports Action after the 2006 NFL season.

 Where will sports bets be accepted?

 New Jersey racetracks and casinos in Atlantic City will be able to book sports bets if the law is deemed legal.

 What sporting events would be included in NJ sports betting?

 Bets will be accepted on all professional sporting events.
-College sports betting will also be available.
+College sports betting will also likely be available.
 The exception is collegiate events played in New Jersey or involving teams from the state.

 What colleges are excluded?

-While betting on all colleges located in New Jersey will be illegal, Rutgers and Seton Hall are the major 1A colleges in the state.
+While betting on all colleges located in New Jersey will be illegal, Rutgers and Seton Hall are the major Division I colleges in the state.

 Does this include fantasy sports?

 Betting on fantasy sports was already legal.
-No Atlantic City casinos have launched fantasy betting.
+No Atlantic City casinos are launching fantasy betting.

 Will New Jersey tax and regulate the NJ sports betting industry?